 In addition to serving on the Signing Savvy Sign Language Advisory Board, Marta sits on the Lansing Community College Interpreter Training Program (LCC ITP) Advisory Board and has also been a board member for the Michigan Registry of Interpreters for the Deaf and the Michigan Chapter of American Sign Language Teachers Association.

-Brenda Cartwright is a seasoned interpreter, a master teacher, well known presenter, and author of several best selling sign language and interpreting textbooks from the RID Press.
+Brenda Cartwright is a seasoned interpreter, a master teacher, well known presenter, and author of several best selling sign language and interpreting textbooks.
 For 35 years Brenda was the Chair of the Sign Language Interpreter Program at Lansing Community College in Lansing, Michigan.

 Savvy Tutoring versus Savvy Chat

 The biggest difference between a Savvy Tutoring and Savvy Chat session is the signing expert spends time to prepare a specific lesson for a Tutoring session, while a Chat is more free form and all about practicing conversational ASL.
 A Chat is a fun and informal way to practice conversational ASL.

 Each session is unique to meet the needs of the person who scheduled the session.
 Future sessions with the same person are often very different depending on the person’s changing goals and objectives.

 $25 ($20 for Member)

 If you are just beginning to learn ASL and want to take private lessons, a series of Savvy Tutoring sessions structured to follow curriculum is what we suggest.

 We recommend purchasing the Lessons and Activities in American Sign Language book to go with your Savvy Tutoring lessons, however, we have experience using other ASL curriculum as well, if you have a personal preference.
 If you are already a beginner signer, we will most likely start with a different curriculum guide.